-12.8 The change of circumstances form can be found on our website at www.ukba.homeoffice. gov.uk/sitecontent/applicationforms/sponsors/sponsorcircumstancesform

-12.9 We may ask for and check documents to support any change you request through the SMS or the change of circumstances form.
+- 12.9 The change of circumstances form can be found on our pages on the GOV.UK website at: www.gov.uk/government/publications/sponsor-change-of-circumstances-form. - 12.10 We may ask for and check documents to support any change you request through the SMS or the change of circumstances form.
 The documents may be ones other than those listed in Appendix A. When you request a change via SMS, a submission sheet will be produced as a .pdf document if we need a signed declaration and/or any documents to validate your request.
-If you send the request using the change of circumstances form, we will write to you or e-mail you to tell you what, if any documents we need.

-12.10 You must send any declaration, documents if needed and the submission sheet (for requests made via SMS) to us within 10 working days.
+If you send the request using the change of circumstances form, we will write to you or e-mail you to tell you what, if any documents we need. - 12.11 You must send any declaration, documents if needed and the submission sheet (for requests made via SMS) to us within 10 working days.
 If we ask for more documents, you must also send these within 10 working days.
 If you don't send us the information by the given deadline we will refuse your request.
 If we refuse your request, you can make another one at any time.